Anshunain/java-assignment-2/README.md

         double price = scanner.nextDouble();

         if (InputValidator.validateQuantity(quantity) && InputValidator.validatePrice(price)) {
-            inventory.addItem(new Item(name, quantity, price));
+            // Add the item to the inventory if inputs are valid inventory.addItem(new Item(name, quantity, price));
         } else {
-            System.out.println("Invalid input values for quantity or price.");
+            // Display error message for invalid input values System.out.println("Invalid input values for quantity or price.");
         }
     }

+    /**
+     * Updates an existing item in the inventorys
+     * @param inventory The inventory object
-    private static void updateItem(Inventory inventory, Scanner scanner) {
+     * @param scanner   The scanner object to read user input */ private static void updateItem(Inventory inventory, Scanner scanner) {
-        System.out.print("Enter name of the item to update: ");
+        // Prompt user for item details to update System.out.print("Enter name of the item to update: ");
         String name = scanner.next();
         System.out.print("Enter new quantity: ");